aarontgrogg/NoLoJS/README.md

 # NoLoJS
-Reduce the JS Workload with no- or lo-JS
+Reduce the JS Workload with no- or lo-JS options.

 > **I have nothing against JS**, but it has better things to do
 > than manage your accordions and offscreen nav menus...